Web Design & Administration: Jennie Cole E: email@example.com

 A body of between 5 and 7 Trustees manage the trust.
 2 are appointed by the Parish Council, and 2 by the Parochial Church Council.
 The trust's income comes from interest and dividends from investment of the permanent endowed capital mostly derived from the sale of the school and the schoolhouse.
 The trust makes grants towards the costs of approved educational activities.
 The grants may not be used for anything that the Local Authority should provide and any awards are considered on an individual basis and are entirely at the discretion of the Trustees.
 Only residents of the parish of Hopesay may apply, although this could include students elsewhere if their parents live in the parish.
 There is a simple application form to complete and send to the Secretary.
 This may be downloaded from this website, at the bottom of this page.
 Activities supported in recent years include:

-The application form is below for download.
+The application form is attached for downloading..
 It includes a return address.

 Contact the Chairman, David Evans on 01588 660545 for further information.